Eyonic/Interactive-D-D-Table/README.md

 ## 🧙 Overview

-This project turns any TV into a living, interactive Dungeons & Dragons map using a **Raspberry Pi Zero WH** and a **custom 10-key controller**.
-It’s designed to enhance immersion without the need for laptops, touchscreens, or mouse input.
+This project turns any TV into a living, interactive Dungeons & Dragons map using a Raspberry Pi Zero WH and a custom 10-key controller.
+It’s designed to enhance immersion without the need for laptops, touchscreens, mouse input, or internet.
+The DM sets up the campaign using a custom PC program, then transfers / upload it to the Raspberry Pi's SD card.

 ## 🎯 Features